efarraro/krumit/_abilities/Hamstring.md

 ---

 EN_name: "Hamstring"
-EN_description: "Once per battle, activate this to cancel an enemy's non-attack action"
+EN_description: "Once per battle, use this to remove all non 🔸 symbols from your opponent's action"
 EN_flavor: "If they can't stand, they can't fight.
 Or chase you."
 tile_id: Hamstring
 cost: 1